Convinced?

 E-bikes, in particular, are a popular target for thieves due to their high purchase value.

-If you follow these tips, make sure you park your bike in the right place and do not forget to lock it, you can park your expensive bike or e-bike with a calm and relieving feeling.
+If you take this into account, make sure you park your bike in the right place and don’t forget to lock it, you can park your expensive bike, e-bike or e-scooter with a good feeling.

 There are six different types of bicycle locks: